ivanfioravanti/qwen-image-mps/README.md

 #### Edit Command Arguments
 - `-i, --input` (str): Path(s) to the input image(s) to edit (required).
 Provide multiple paths to blend results.
-- `-p, --prompt` (str): Editing instructions (required).
+- `-p, --prompt` (str): Editing instructions.
+Optional when `--anime` is used (defaults to anime transformation prompt).
 - `--negative-prompt` (str): Text to discourage in the edit (negative prompt).
 - `-s, --steps` (int): Number of inference steps for normal editing (default: 50).
-- `-f, --fast`: Enable fast mode using Lightning LoRA v2.0 for 8-step editing.
+- `-f, --fast`: Enable fast mode using Rapid-AIO transformer for 4-step editing.
-- `-uf, --ultra-fast`: Enable ultra-fast mode using Lightning LoRA v2.0 for 4-step editing.
+- `-uf, --ultra-fast`: Enable ultra-fast mode using Rapid-AIO transformer for 4-step editing.
 - `--seed` (int): Random seed for reproducible generation (default: 42).
 - `-o, --output` (str): Output filename (default: edited-<timestamp>.png).
 - `--outdir` (str): Directory to save edited images (default: `./output`).
 If `--output` is a basename, it is saved under this directory.